Drugs A - Z

 - pregnant or trying to get pregnant

-How should I use this medicine?You must take this medication exactly as directed or you will lower the amount of medicine you absorb into your body or you may cause your self harm.
-Take this medicine by mouth first thing in the morning, after you are up for the day.
-Do not eat or drink anything before you take this medicine.
-Swallow the tablets with a full glass (6 to 8 fluid ounces) of plain water.
-Do not take the tablets with any other drink.
-Do not chew or crush the tablet.
-After taking this medicine, do not eat breakfast, drink, or take any other medicines or vitamins for at least 30 minutes.
+How should I use this medicine?You must take this medicine exactly as directed or you will lower the amount of the medicine that you absorb into your body or you may cause yourself harm.
+Take this medicine by mouth after breakfast with a glass of water.
+Do not take this medicine before breakfast.
+Swallow the tablet with a full glass (6 to 8 ounces) of plain water.
+Do not take this medicine with any other drink.
+Do not chew, crush, or let the tablet dissolve in your mouth.
 Stand or sit up for at least 30 minutes after you take this medicine; do not lie down.
+Take this medicine on the same day every week.
 Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

-What if I miss a dose?If you miss a dose, do not take it later in the day.
-Take your normal dose the next morning.
+What if I miss a dose?If you miss a dose, take the dose on the morning after you remember.
+Then take your next dose on your regular day of the week.
+Never take 2 tablets on the same day.
 Do not take double or extra doses.

 What may interact with this medicine?